 «#».
 TRANSFER CUSTOMERS’ COMMITTED POWER PURCHASE AMOUNT MARKET EXCHANGE

-Per the terms of this Agreement, «Customer Name» has elected to serve its Above-CHWM Load with a Committed Power Purchase Amount(s) delivered to Mid-C. Option 1: for customers exclusively served by Transfer Service:Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, BPA is entering into a firm power exchange with «Customer Name».End Option Option 2: for customers BOTH directly-connected and served by Transfer Service: Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, and provided that «Customer Name» is serving all available load that is directly-connected to the BPA transmission system with Dedicated Resources, BPA is entering into a firm power exchange with «Customer Name».End Option An exchange will allow BPA to provide Transfer Service support and assistance to «Customer Name» for such market purchase consistent with the intent of Exhibit G and the requirements of this section «#».
+Pursuant to the terms of this Agreement, «Customer Name» has elected to serve its Above-CHWM Load with a Committed Power Purchase Amount(s) delivered to Mid-C. Option 1: Include for customers exclusively served by Transfer Service:Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, BPA is entering into a firm power exchange with «Customer Name».End Option Option 2: Include for customers BOTH directly-connected and served by Transfer Service: Due to the geographical implications of obtaining firm transmission to deliver certain eligible market purchases to «Customer Name»’s load, and provided that «Customer Name» is serving all available load that is directly-connected to the BPA transmission system with Dedicated Resources, BPA is entering into a firm power exchange with «Customer Name».End Option An exchange will allow BPA to provide Transfer Service support and assistance to «Customer Name» for such market purchase consistent with the intent of Exhibit G and the requirements of this section «#».

 For purposes of this section «#», “Market Exchange” means a transaction in which BPA takes receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, as defined in section 4.3.3.1.2 of Exhibit F, and delivers an equivalent amount of power to serve «Customer Name»’s Above-CHWM Load.
 A Market Exchange is comprised of Market Exchange Transaction Part A, Market Exchange Transaction Part B, and Market Exchange Transaction Part C below.

-If necessary, «Customer Name» must enter into a Market Exchange with BPA, per the terms of this section «#», for a period of no less than one Fiscal Year of a Rate Period.
+If necessary, «Customer Name» must enter into a Market Exchange with BPA, pursuant to the terms of this section «#», for a period of no less than one Fiscal Year of a Rate Period.
 BPA shall perform all necessary scheduling functions for a Market Exchange consistent with the terms and conditions of Exhibit F, Transmission Scheduling Service. «Customer Name» shall not use a Market Exchange to serve any portion of its Total Retail Load located outside the Region as defined in the Northwest Power Act § 3(14).

 The Delivery Plan for any Mid-C Resource Over Non-Firm that BPA exchanges shall be based on the load served by Market Exchange Transaction Part C.